( Jatakarma In India )

 5. The mother offers her breast milk to the child.

 Kashmiri Pandits also treat Jatakarama or Kaahnethar as a purification ceremony for the baby and the mother who had remained under confinement.
 For this reason, some auspicious Mantras are also recited during the Homa for purification and the child, his mother, the family and the house.
-Kashmiri Pandits also perform Shraan Sonder on 7th or 10th day of the baby's birth apart from Trui ritual on the third day of the baby’s birth.
+Kashmiri Pandits also perform Shraan Sonder on the 7th or 10th day of the baby's birth, apart from the Trui ritual on the third day of the baby’s birth.
 Shraan Sonder is the medicinal bath of the mother.

 Luubhan bhuugan baram na pray